About Us

 Our Program

-Along with our registered herd, our family has around 500 head of commercial mamma cows that are GAP certified, IMI CARE certified and verified all natural NHTC.
-We treat these cows just like the registered herd and annually average 600+ lbs. wean weights at just 200 days old.
+Alongside the registered herd, our family runs roughly 500 head of commercial mother cows that are GAP certified, IMI CARE certified, and verified all-natural NHTC.
+These cows are managed with the same expectations and standards as the seedstock herd and annually average over 600-pound weaning weights at just 200 days of age.